-According to the communication of the Resolution Fund of 21 March 2017:

-- "The conditions of the loans obtained from the Fund to finance the resolution measures applied to Banco Espírito Santo, S.A. and to Banif- Banco Internacional do Funchal, S.A. were changed.
-These loans amount to EUR 4,953 million, of which EUR 4,253 million were granted by the Portuguese State and EUR 700 million were granted by a group of banks"; - "Those loans are now due in December 2046, without prejudice to the possibility of being repaid early based on the use of the Resolution Fund's revenues.
-The due date will be adjusted so that it enables the Resolution Fund to fully meet its liabilities based on regular revenues and without the need for special contributions or any other type of extraordinary contributions.
-The liabilities resulting from the loans agreed between the Resolution Fund and the Sate and the banks pursuant to the resolution measures applied to BES and Banif are handled with one another"; - "The revision of the loans' conditions aimed to ensure the sustainability and financial balance of the Resolution Fund"; - "The new conditions enable the full payment of the liabilities of the Resolution Fund, as well as the respective remuneration, without the need to ask the banking sector for special contributions or any other type of extraordinary contributions".
+According to the statement of the Resolution Fund of 21 March 2017,"[t]he conditions of the loans obtained from the Fund to finance the resolution measures applied to Banco Espírito Santo, S.A. and to Banif-Banco Internacional do Funchal, S.A. were changed.
+These loans amount to EUR 4,953 million, of which EUR 4,253 million were granted by the Portuguese State and EUR 700 million were granted by a group of banks.

+Those loans are now due in December 2046, without prejudice to the possibility of early repayment based on the use of the Resolution Fund's revenues.
+The revision of the loans' terms aimed to ensure the sustainability and financial balance of the Resolution Fund.

+The new terms allow the Resolution Fund to fully meet its liabilities based on regular revenues and without the need for special contributions or any other type of extraordinary contributions."

-On 2 October 2017, by Council of Ministers (Resolution no. 151-A/2017), the Portuguese State, as the ultimate guarantor of financial stability, was authorised to enter into a framework agreement with the Resolution Fund, to make available the necessary financial resources to the Resolution Fund, if and when it deemed necessary, to satisfy any contractual obligations that may arise from the sale of the 75% stake in Novo Banco.
-It is also mentioned that the reimbursement will consider the stability of the banking sector, i.e. without the Resolution Funds' participants being charged special contributions or any other extraordinary contributions.
+On 2 October 2017, by Resolution no. 151-A/2017 of the Council of Ministers, the Portuguese State, as the ultimate guarantor of financial stability, was authorised to enter into a framework agreement with the Resolution Fund, to make available the necessary financial resources to the Resolution Fund, if and when the State deemed necessary, to satisfy any contractual obligations that may arise from the sale of the 75% stake in Novo Banco.
+The abovementioned Resolution further set out that the framework agreement should be subject to a time period that is consistent with the undertakings of the Resolution Fund and should also preserve the Resolution Fund's capacity of timely satisfying said obligations.

-The Resolution Fund's own resources had a negative equity of EUR 6,114 million, according to the latest 2018 annual report of the Resolution Fund.
+On 31 December 2019, the Resolution Fund's own resources had a negative equity of EUR 7,021 million, as opposed to EUR 6,114 million at the end of 2018, according to the latest 2019 annual report of the Resolution Fund.

-To reimburse the loans obtained and to meet other liabilities that it may take on, the Resolution Fund receives proceeds from the initial and regular contributions from the participating institutions (including the Bank) and from the contribution over the banking sector (Law no. 55-A/2010).
-It is also provided for the possibility of the member of the Government responsible for the area of Finance to determine, by ordinance that the participating institutions make special contributions, in the situations provided for in the applicable legislation, particularly if the Resolution Fund does not have resources to fulfil with their obligations.
+To repay the loans obtained and to meet other liabilities that it may take on, the Resolution Fund receives proceeds from the initial and regular contributions from the participating institutions (including the Bank) and from the contribution over the banking sector (created under Law no. 55-A/2010).
+It is also provided for the possibility of the member of the Government responsible for the area of Finance to determine, by ordinance that the participating institutions make special contributions, in the situations provided for in the applicable legislation, particularly if the Resolution Fund does not have resources to satisfy its obligations.

-Pursuant to Decree-Law No. 24/2013, of 19 February 2013, which establishes the method for determining the initial, periodic and special contributions to the Resolution Fund, provided for in the Legal Framework of Credit Institutions and Financial Companies, the Bank has been proceeding, since 2013, to the mandatory contributions, as provided for in the Decree-Law.
+Pursuant to Decree-Law no. 24/2013 of 19 February, which establishes the method for determining the initial, periodic and special contributions to the Resolution Fund, provided for in the RGICSF, the Bank has been paying, since 2013, its mandatory contributions, as set out in the aforementioned decree-law.

-On 3 November 2015, the Bank of Portugal issued a Circular Letter under which it is clarified that the periodic contribution to the Resolution Fund should be recognised as an expense at the time of the occurrence of the event which creates the obligation to pay the contribution, i.e. on the last day of April of each year, as stipulated in Article 9 of the referred Decree-Law, thus the Bank is recognising as an expense the contribution to the RF in the year in which it becomes due.
+On 3 November 2015, Banco de Portugal issued Circular Letter no. 085/2015/DES under which it is clarified that the periodic contribution to the Resolution Fund should be recognised as an expense at the time of the occurrence of the event which creates the obligation to pay the contribution, i.e. on the last day of April of each year, as stipulated in Article 9 of Decree-Law no. 24/2013, of 19 February, thus the Bank is recognising as an expense the contribution to the Resolution Fund in the year in which it becomes due.